AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/literal-keys.md

 ## Example(s)

-The nasa dataset in data-incubator uses `Patterned URIs <patterned-uris>` based on the NSSDC international designator, but includes these as literal values associated with each spacecraft using a custom property.
+The nasa dataset in data-incubator uses [`Patterned URIs`](../chapter-2/patterned-uris) based on the NSSDC international designator, but includes these as literal values associated with each spacecraft using a custom property.

 ## Discussion